 There’s nothing more frustrating than spending time searching the Internet for a dairy free chocolate cookie recipe.
 After some chatting with friends, it turns out Double Chocolate Shortbread was the way to go.

 I found a lot of dairy free cookie recipes include nuts, weird health fads and a lot of coconut oil.
 My friend just can’t have dairy and eggs, it’s as simple as that, they are not gluten free or anything else and do not want weird coconut tasting biscuits.
 So I found on a bit of an experimental biscuit journey for them that resulted in editing a Good Food Double Chocolate Shortbread recipe.

-In the end after chatting a lot with Ellie Bee and Mike at The Bearded Bakery, it looked like my chances would be best making shortbread as it doesn’t require egg.
+In the end after chatting a lot with Mike at The Bearded Bakery, it looked like my chances would be best making shortbread as it doesn’t require egg.
 Plus every ‘normal’ cookie recipe I’ve tried went rock solid without eggs.
 Shortbread is a soft, melt in mouth compromise.
 Now I’ve made Shortbread once before and I found it really irritating to work with so I wasn’t looking forward to it in the slightest.
 However, this recipe was pretty darn good.
 I found the use of dairy free spread made it easier to blend together.

 - 175g Dairy free spread, softened